anonymousAuthor18/Tobacco800-SignaturePairs/README.md

 ```
 0 indicates negative pair (no match) and 1 indicates positive pair (match).

-Also, all training, validation and test signatures with their names are in train.txt, valid.txt and test.txt respectively.
+Also, all training, validation and test signatures with their names are in train.txt, val.txt and test.txt respectively.